yeepio/yeep/docs/methods/user.update.md

 # user.update

-`POST /api/v1/user.update`
+`POST /api/user.update`

 ## Description

-Updated user with the specified properties.
+Updates user details with the specified properties

+Please note: the user.update() API method accepts partial updates, meaning you need only specify the properties you want to change instead of supplying full user properties every single time.

 ***